 This trip takes you right across the chain of the High Atlas Mountains and over the famous Tizi-n-Tichka pass, the highest in the whole of Africa.
-All along the route you can see the Berber villages perched on the side of the mountains, sometimes hardly distinguishable from the mountains themselves.
+All along the route, you can see the Berber villages – sometimes hardly distinguishable from the mountains themselves – perched on the side of the mountains.
 At times you come down into the valleys to drive alongside the river bordered by oleander and fruit trees.
 The gardens are full of olives, walnuts, pomegranates, apples, pears and quinces.
 Berber women and children tend goats and sheep and climb even the steepest slopes in search of fodder and firewood.

-As you reach the far side of the mountains, the landscape changes dramatically, becoming semi-arid and desert-like.
-Here is the Kasbah architecture with turrets on all the buildings, adorned with grilled windows and soft peach coloured walls.
+As you reach the far side of the mountains, you will soon notice the landscape change dramatically, becoming semi-arid and desert-like.
+Here the Kasbah architecture with turrets on all the buildings, adorned with grilled windows and soft peach coloured walls is instantly noticeable.
 These traditional houses are made of adobe, highly suitable for the climatic conditions of the south.

-After the Tichka pass, you leave the main road and take a side road to the Telouet Kasbah, which belonged to the Lords of the Atlas, the Glaoui family, which stands in ruins after the last Pasha fled the country after the departure of the French. the farthest part surprises the visitor with its traditional interior decoration.
-From there you continue for lunch at Aït Ben Haddou along the newly asphalted road.
+After the Tichka pass, you leave the main road and take a side road to the Telouet Kasbah, which belonged to the Lords of the Atlas, the Glaoui family.
+Each addition to the building now stands in ruins exposed to the wind and the rain, having been abandoned and plundered after the last Pasha fled the country following the departure of the French in 1956.
+Wait to be pleasantly surprised by the traditional interior decoration as you reach the farthest end of the Kasbah.

 2nd day: Skoura – Marrakesh